FFengIll/pin-llvm-doc/conversion.md

 3.  of
 4.  cf/bf

-In many situations, nothing will be done with flags, so flag relevant convert can be controled with a switch argument.
+In many situations, nothing will go with flags, so flag relevant convert can be controled with a switch argument.